Elfocrash/Cosmonaut/README.md

 #### CosmonautClient

-Cosmonaut has it's own version of a `DocumentClient` called `CosmonautClient`.
+Cosmonaut has its own version of a `DocumentClient` called `CosmonautClient`.
 The difference is that the `CosmonautClient` interface is more user friendly and it looks more like something you would use in a real life scenario.
 It won't throw not found exceptions if an item is not found but it will return `null` instead.
 It will also retry automatically when you get 429s (too many requests).

 It also has support for logging and monitoring as you are going to see in the logging section of this page.